 Don’t fear the veggie burger.
 Seriously, these patties are so simple to make.

-Finally, drizzle olive oil over a large skillet and cook patties over medium heat for 6 minutes each side.
+- Finally, drizzle olive oil over a large skillet (or grill) and cook patties over medium heat for 6 minutes each side.
 It’s that easy!

 Is this burger better for you?

-With only 1.5 grams of saturated fat per serving, this product has much less fat than most meat or alternative meat burgers.
-Plus, there’s no genetically modified ingredients used.
-Instead, HAPPY LITTLE PLANTS® contain soy protein derived from soybeans.
+With only 1.5 grams of saturated fat per serving, this product has much less fat than most traditional burgers.
+Plus, many plant-based meats contain soy protein derived from soybeans.

 Other soy foods include edamame, soy milk, tofu, tempeh, and miso.
 Soy is often popular among vegetarians and vegans since it is the only plant-based protein that is a complete protein, containing all essential amino acids.
 Along with protein, soy contains phytoestrogens that act as an antioxidant in the body, helping protect us from certain diseases.